Best Cold-Brew Coffee Makers of 2022

 Consumer Reports’ tests reveal the top automatic and manual models from Cuisinart, KitchenAid, Ninja, and more

-From boutique cafés to supermarkets and even gas stations, cold brew coffee can now be found just about anywhere.
+From boutique cafés to supermarkets and gas stations, you can now get cold brew coffee just about anywhere.
 Grabbing a cup out has never been more convenient.
 Making cold brew at home, on the other hand, can be rather involved.

 Unlike the traditional coffee-brewing process (running hot water through a medium to medium-fine grind for a few minutes), cold brew involves steeping coarsely ground coffee in cold or room-temperature water for a longer period of time—anywhere from 12 to 24 hours.
 This yields a more concentrated brew, which you dilute with cold water and/or ice for a refreshing cup (or with hot water for a hot cup).